Henry Bartle Frere: Resistance from the Cape and the Xhosa

-The new governor was initially welcomed by the local (Molteno-Merriman) government of the Cape Colony, which was by far the largest and most powerful state in the region.
+The new governor was initially welcomed by the local (Molteno-Merriman) government of the Cape Colony, which was by far the largest and most powerful polity in the region.

 However Frere soon encountered strong political resistance against the unpopular confederation project.
 In particular, the local Cape government took a non-interventionist approach towards the neighbouring Boer and Black African states of southern Africa.
 It was also relatively liberal in its domestic politics.
-Its formal response to Carnarvon's confederation model, conveyed to London via Frere's predecessor Sir Henry Barkley, had originally been that any federation with the illiberal Boer republics would endanger the rights and franchise of the Cape's Black citizens, and was therefore unacceptable.
-The Cape government also opposed Carnarvon's confederation plans, perceiving them as an attempt to override the Cape's constitution and extend British imperial control over the whole of southern Africa, which as they saw it would lead to an outbreak of conflicts between the British Empire and the remaining independent states in the region, such Zululand and the Transvaal (something the Cape government was adamantly opposed to).
+Its formal response to Carnarvon's confederation model, conveyed to London via Frere's predecessor Sir Henry Barkly, had originally been that any federation with the illiberal Boer republics would endanger the rights and franchise of the Cape's Black citizens, and was therefore unacceptable.
+The Cape government also opposed Carnarvon's confederation plans, perceiving them as an attempt to override the Cape's constitution and extend British imperial control over the whole of southern Africa, which as they saw it would lead to an outbreak of conflicts between the British Empire and the remaining independent states in the region, such as Zululand and the Transvaal (something the Cape government was adamantly opposed to).
 The summary of Molteno's message was that "the proposals for confederation should emanate from the communities to be affected, and not be pressed upon them from outside."

 At the time, the subcontinent was being afflicted by the worst drought in its recorded history and, as the historian De Kiewiet memorably said: "In South Africa, the heat of drought easily becomes the fever of war."
 It had begun in 1875, and by 1877 it was affecting the greater region.
 In September 1877, a minor tribal conflict erupted on the Cape frontier, between the Mfengu and Gcaleka tribes.
 The Cape government viewed the dispute as a local police matter, but Frere immediately traveled to the frontier and declared war on the neighbouring independent state of Gcalekaland.
 Frere saw the dispute as an opportunity to annex Gcalekaland for the planned confederation.
 Frere also expressed concerns that the continued existence of independent African states posed in his words an ever-present threat of a "general and simultaneous rising of Kaffirdom against white civilization".
 The 9th Frontier War soon broke out.

-The Transkei Xhosa were defeated and annexed early in 1878, by General Thesiger and a small force of regular and colonial troops.
+The Transkei Xhosa were defeated and annexed early in 1878, by Lord Chelmsford and a small force of regular and colonial troops.

-Frere appealed (February 1878) and received the authority from the Colonial Office to overthrow the Cape's elected government.
-He then asked his political ally, Gordon Sprigg, to form a puppet ministry.
+Frere appealed (February 1878) and received the authority from the Colonial Office to dismiss the Cape's elected government.
+He then asked his political ally, John Gordon Sprigg, to form a puppet ministry.
 This unprecedented move solved his constitutional hindrances in the Cape, but was overshadowed by a growing set of conflicts across Southern Africa and Lord Carnarvon's resignation in early 1878.